etnt/etacacs_plus/README.md

 ## Logging

-If you run the `etacacs_plus` release script then logging works out of the box.
-To get logging to work with the `rebar3 shell` command you need to start it as:

-    ERL_FLAGS="-kernel logger_level info" rebar3 shell

 Under the `log` directory you will find disk_log files named: `etacacs_plus.log`.
 The logged content will look like this (some date info abbreviated here,